 The point of ‘Fooled By Randomness’ and furthermore The Incerto at large is the following.

 We live in an extraordinarily random, high risk world.
-We all cross the street everyday.
+We all cross the street every day.
 What Taleb suggests is that rather than crossing the street every day with a blindfold on, hoping to not get taken out by a car at random.
-That by studying risk and probability, we can remove our blindfold to much of the world’s randomness and give ourselves a better chance at making it to the other side.
+That by studying risk and probability, we can remove our blindfold to much of the world’s randomness and give ourselves a better chance of making it to the other side.